 How does the process work?

 At the outset, the parties and lawyers will enter into an agreement not to commence court proceedings.
+This ensures that both parties and their lawyers are committed to making the process work.

 Your collaborative lawyer will be by your side in a series of face-to-face, four-way discussions, supporting you through the negotiation process and working with you towards achieving a solution that is in your and your family’s best interests.